busit-corp/busit/README.md

 # busit
-An easy-to-use public transportation program to notify users when their stops are approaching and when to switch platforms.
+An easy-to-use public transportation application to notify users of approaching buses and their ETAs

 # Names
  * Logan Brown - 300013066